 As a coach-class passenger, I have access to the Sightseer Lounge Car, and my food options include the dining and cafe cars.
 If you have not been on a Superliner train before, the Sightseer Loung is the upper level of the cafe car and has large windows on the sides and windows that curve in the ceiling.
 This windowed car is a great place to get out of your seat, see the country go by, and maybe enjoy a treat from the lower-level cafe.

 My other non-road trip choices?

 By air or sea

 Traveling by water was not a choice for this trip, which is okay.

 Flying is possible but not practical.
 Many “affordable” flights cost three times Amtrak and take longer.

 Most of the bus options I looked at were from Chicago, although a few were from Milwaukee.
 The Milwaukee option didn’t work in my schedule.

 Outside of the cost of taking a bus from Chicago, there is the cost of getting to Chicago.
 Taking Metra to Chicago adds $9.50 and $22- $25 (with a discount) for Amtrak.
-The Metra line and Amtrak take me to Union Station, and the bus stations or loading areas are not far from there.
+The Metra Line and Amtrak take me to Union Station; the bus stations or loading areas are not far from there.

 Megabus runs a daily bus to Omaha operated under Windstar Bus Company.
 The bus leaves a few blocks south of Chicago Union Station.
-The “bus station,” if I remember right, is a sign on a poll (I took Megabus from Milwaukee to Chicago once).
-If I were to book early, it would be $39.99 to $49.99 plus the cost of going to Chicago.
-Don’t forget, with Megabus; there is a $2.50 service fee for every transaction.
+If I remember correctly, the “bus station” is a sign on a poll (I took Megabus from Milwaukee to Chicago once).
+If I were to book early, it would be $39.99 to $49.99, plus the cost of going to Chicago.
+Don’t forget with Megabus, there is a $2.50 service fee for every transaction.

 The other option is to take a train to Chicago and go from there.